charlesmcchan/corddeploy/README.md

 This does not work in any environment other than mine.
 However, this is still a very good example to take a look.

+ONOS version must not prior to commit 852dabf100262d07475b82b8ddc3cc42afe370a9

 ## network-cfg-ext-vr.json

-A network-cfg.json example includes the following features (works with ONOS after commit 852dabf100262d07475b82b8ddc3cc42afe370a9)
+The network-cfg.json includes the following features

 * 2x2 leaf-spine fabric
     - of:1/5, of:1/7